 Followerwonk provides a lot of detailed reports on Twitter users, for example:

-Mentionmapp provides an analysis of who a person is communicating with their most recent tweets.
+Mentionmapp provides an analysis of who a person is interacting with based on their most recent tweets.
 You can also see who the people you are communicating with are communicating with!!!
 This is a great way of finding new relevant people to follow and engage with.

-Buffer provides analytics on any tweets sent out so you can see how many retweets, favorites, mentions, clicks and potential reach on any tweet sent out.
+Buffer provides analytics on any tweets sent out so you can see the number of retweets, favorites, mentions, clicks and potential reach for any tweet sent out.

-Tweriod does an analysis on your account to work out what the best time to tweet is.
+Tweriod is another completely free Twitter analytics tool that analyses your account to work out when you should send out your tweets to get maximum exposure.
 You can see when most of your followers are online based on different times of the day and days of the week.

 If you’re serious about growing your presence on Twitter, you need to keep an eye on the key twitter stats and analyze your account (and you competitors’ accounts) regularly.
 This is the only way to understand what’s working/not working so you can optimize your efforts accordingly.

 All of the free Twitter analytics tools we mentioned in this article provide some useful functionality that can help you improve your results on Twitter.
 Choose the tool that matches your goals and test it out on your account, your competitor’s account, or a key influencer in your industry.

 Do you know of any other Twitter analytics tool that we didn’t mention?
 Which of the above tools would you use?
 I’d love to hear from you in the comments!